King’s Birthday: How To Watch The Trooping Of The Colour In 2026

 The Flypast

 You know an occasion is very special when the RAF co-ordinates a flypast – and this is an annual feature of the British monarch’s birthday.
-Also known as the ‘red arrows’, a type of military aircraft that frequently features, make sure you look into the skies this Saturday to catch a glimpse of these impressive jets, leaving a trail of red, white and blue in the sky.
+Also known as the ‘red arrows’, a type of military aircraft that frequently features, make sure you look into the skies to catch a glimpse of these impressive jets, leaving a trail of red, white and blue in the sky.

 Timings

-This Saturday (14 June), the Red Arrows will take off from RAF Waddington in Lincolnshire at around 12.30pm.
+The Red Arrows will take off from RAF Waddington in Lincolnshire at around 12.30pm.
 They will then fly over East Anglia, Ipswich, Colchester and Essex before making it to east London at around 1pm, and flying over Hackney, Shoreditch, the City and Westminster before finally passing over Buckingham Place at around 1.06pm.

 The planes will then continue west, over Belgravia, Kensington, Hammersmith and Brentford, reaching Heathrow Airport by 1.09pm.
 By 1.10pm, the speedy jets will fly over Windsor Castle before heading back home to Lincolnshire.